MikeHughesKent/PyFibreBundle/docs/source/functions.rst

 ------------------
 Function Reference
 ------------------
 A list of core functions is available below.
-Methods for the `Mosaic <mosaicing.html>`_ and `SuperRes <super_res.html>`_ classes are not listed here, please see the documentation pages for those classes separately.
+Methods for the `Mosaic <mosaicing.html>`_ class are not listed here, please see the documentation pages for those classes separately.

 The pybundle class implements most of the functionality of the package and is the preferred approach for most applications.